SoftwareAG/c8y-docs/content/users-guide/enterprise-edition-bundle/managing-tenants.md

 <img src="/images/users-guide/Administration/admin-default-subscriptions-inherited.png" alt="Default subscriptions - inherited from tenant hierarchy">

 <br>
 You can override both lists by switching the corresponding toggle.
-This will clear the selected checkboxes.
+This will reveal all available applications (initially, unselected ones are hidden) but the selection will remain the same.

-Then either select the applications to be subscribed by default by selecting the corresponding checkboxes or leave the list empty (then no subscriptions will be executed on tenant creation and/or platform upgrade).
+Next, adjust the lists to your needs by selecting additional applications to be subscribed by default or deselect applications you do not want to be subscribed.

+You may also deselect all of them if you don't want any subscriptions to be executed on tenant creation and/or platform upgrade.

 <img src="/images/users-guide/Administration/admin-default-subscriptions-overridden.png" alt="Default subscriptions - overriding settings from tenant hierarchy">
 <br>